Skip to content

 connect(from, from_port, to, to_port) adds an audio edge and returns false if it would create a cycle (would_create_cycle() exposes the same check without mutating).
 Disconnect by NodeId, port, or by full edge.

 • connect_midi(from, to) routes MidiBuffer events between node-scoped MIDI in/out buffers (ports are ignored).
-Participates in cycle detection the same way audio edges do. inject_midi(node, buf) loads a MidiInput's output before a block; extract_midi(node, &out) drains a MidiOutput's input after a block.
+Participates in cycle detection the same way audio edges do. inject_midi(node, buf) loads a MidiInput's output before a block; extract_midi(node, &out) reads the latest MidiOutput input snapshot after a block.
+MIDI edges preserve the full logical block: short MIDI events, SysEx sidecars, and an attached UmpBuffer.
+MPE is derived from those events rather than stored as a separate graph-owned sidecar, so route MIDI 1.0 MPE channel messages or MIDI 2.0 per-note UMP packets through the graph and derive MpeBuffer at the processor/adapter boundary with MpeVoiceTracker.

 • connect_feedback(from, port, to, port) closes a cycle with an explicit one-block delay — the destination reads the source's previous block's output.
 Invisible to the topological sort and PDC so the runtime stays DAG-ordered.